Miami Revision Rhinoplasty Specialist

 With the increasing numbers of cosmetic procedures being performed, there has been an increase in the demand for rhinoplasty surgery.
 While many surgeons perform plastic surgery throughout the body, few are specialists in the nose and face.
 A plastic surgeon that performs only 5 to 10 rhinoplasties a year may not be the best surgeon to perform a rhinoplasty.
 He may not have sufficient experience or the proper training to perform the rhinoplasty procedure.
 At the same time the rhinoplasty consumer has developed a sophisticated sense of nasal aesthetics.
 The delivery of poor surgical results and elevated expectations has resulted in an increase the number of revision rhinoplasty procedures being performed today.

 Revision rhinoplasty can be one of the most difficult plastic surgery procedures to perform.
 The restoration of the damaged nose can be technically and artistically challenging.
 Often, the nasal cartilages have been removed and scar tissue has replaced much of the structural framework.
 The remaining nasal cartilages are often warped or misshaped.
 The nasal structure must be recreated using cartilage grafts to mimic the framework of a virgin, or non-operated, nose.

 My philosophy when confronting severely distorted noses is the following: to return the nose to normalcy, so that the nose appears normal and is no longer the center of attention.
 Often, the noses have an operated or surgical appearance that attracts attention.
 My goal is to give the nose a natural and non-operated look, so that it is no longer the center of attention.

-In other words, to remove the surgical appearance.
-There are noses that because of the damage they suffered, may never achieve perfection.
-However, I strongly believe that if they are brought back to normalcy, they well blend with the facial features and will not attract undue attention.
-One of the most common statements that I often hear is “I read that grafts show through the skin.”
+I have been using state of the art techniques to recreate and rebuild the structural framework of the nose since I began practice.
+One of the techniques that I sometime employ in revision rhinoplasty is the use of grafts.
+As far as rhinoplasty is concerned, grafts are structural elements made of live tissue, typically cartilage.
+One of the most common statements that I often hear is “I read in the internet that grafts show through the skin.”
 This can happen when they were made and placed in the wrong way or they were used in a patient that should not have had the graft placed.
 When grafts are properly and judiciously used, they should not be visible through the skin.

+The cartilage used for grafts can be acquired, or harvested, from the septum, which is inside the nose (Figure 5).
+The septum is a “wall” between both nostrils.
+In some cases the septum can be deviated.
+In these cases, a septoplasty may be performed to straighten the septum.
 The procedure involves removing the deviated portion of the nasal septum.
 The harvesting of septal cartilage is done the same way as a septoplasty.
 The only difference is that in the septoplasty, the cartilage is discarded.
 When I harvest it, it is re-used to make the grafts.
 Septal cartilage is the ideal cartilage for the making of grafts.
 It is strong, thin and is resistant to warping.
 It is my preferred grafting material.
 However, oftentimes patients undergoing revision rhinoplasty may have had septal cartilage removed during their previous surgery.